stneykov/CTFs/2023/stegano/santa-the-security-guy/README.md

 IEND
 ```

-I've got interested in the text before IEND tag.
+I got interested in the text before the IEND tag, but it is important to note that the PNG file actually hides two zipped files that are visible in the strings output above - `flag.txt` and `Milestone_EULA_en-US.pdf`.
+Those are decoys, but could be easily extracted by changing the extension of the file to zip :) The string `ZvyrfgbarPGS{qvt-qrrc-naq-svaq-lbhe-jnl-gb-lbhe-fbhy}` is actually a comment added to one of those files.

 From the previous CTFs we were introduced to [dcode.fr](https://www.dcode.fr) web site:

 ![Alt text](image-dcode.fr.png)

-There is a section where it can try to find the cypher so let's give it a try:
+There is a section where it can try to find the cypher, so let's give it a try:

 ![Alt text](image-dcode.fr.analyze.png)

-On the left side there are results:
+On the left side there are the results:

 ![Alt text](image-dcode.fr.analyze.result.png)